rubixchain/rubixgoplatform/tests/README.md

 The test script covers the following RBT Transfer scenarios:

-1. Shuttle Transfer (Success Case) <br>
+1. Shuttle Transfer (Success Case)
-  1.1 Generate 2 whole RBT for A <br>
+  1.1 Generate 2 whole RBT for A
-  1.2 Transfer 0.5 from A to B <br>
+  1.2 Transfer 0.5 from A to B
-  1.3 Transfer 1.499 from A to B <br>
+  1.3 Transfer 1.499 from A to B
-  1.4 (Transfer 0.25 from B to A) * 4 <br>
+  1.4 (Transfer 0.25 from B to A) * 4
-  1.5 Transfer 1 RBT from A to B <br>
+  1.5 Transfer 1 RBT from A to B
-  1.6 Generate 2 whole RBT for A <br>
+  1.6 Generate 2 whole RBT for A
-  1.7 Transfer 2 RBT from A to B <br>
+  1.7 Transfer 2 RBT from A to B
-  1.8 Transfer 0.001 from A to B <br>
+  1.8 Transfer 0.001 from A to B

-2. Insufficient Balance Transfer (Failure Case) <br>
+2. Insufficient Balance Transfer (Failure Case)
-  2.1 Transferring 100 RBT from A which has zero balance <br>
-  2.2 Transferring 100 RBT from B which has insufficient balance <br>
+  2.1 Transferring 100 RBT from A which has zero balance 2.2 Transferring 100 RBT from B which has insufficient balance

 3. Transferring 0.00000009 RBT from B which is more than allowed decimal places (Failure Case)

-4. Transferring whole, part and mix RBT from NLSS DID to BIP39 DID <br>
-  4.1 Transfer 1 RBT from NLSS DID to BIP39 DID <br>
+4. Transferring whole, part and mix RBT from NLSS DID to BIP39 DID 4.1 Transfer 1 RBT from NLSS DID to BIP39 DID
-  4.2 Transfer 1.5 RBT from NLSS DID to BIP39 DID <br>
+  4.2 Transfer 1.5 RBT from NLSS DID to BIP39 DID
-  4.3 Transfer 0.5 RBT from NLSS DID to BIP39 DID <br>
+  4.3 Transfer 0.5 RBT from NLSS DID to BIP39 DID

-5. Transferring whole, part and mix RBT from BIP39 DID to NLSS DID <br>
-  5.1 Transfer 0.5 RBT from NLSS DID to BIP39 DID <br>
+5. Transferring whole, part and mix RBT from BIP39 DID to NLSS DID 5.1 Transfer 0.5 RBT from NLSS DID to BIP39 DID
-  5.2 Transfer 1.5 RBT from NLSS DID to BIP39 DID <br>
+  5.2 Transfer 1.5 RBT from NLSS DID to BIP39 DID
-  5.3 Transfer 1 RBT from NLSS DID to BIP39 DID <br>
+  5.3 Transfer 1 RBT from NLSS DID to BIP39 DID

 ## Prerequisites